ESL Classes • Career Preparation • Computer Basics

 • Get ready to meet the challenge of finding a job in the 21st century!

 • Develop essential job skills for the workplace.

 • Learn English as a Second Language.

-- GED students (on a case by case basis) must be at least 16 years old and officially withdrawn from school.
+- High school equivalency students (on a case by case basis) must be at least 16 years old and officially withdrawn from school.
 Students under age 18 will need a letter from the school they last attended that includes their last date of enrollment (day, month, and year).
 Student transcripts and report cards are not necessary.

 - All new and returning students must schedule an appointment for registration and pre-enrollment advising so that their needs and progress can be accurately assessed.
 Call 217/351-2580 to schedule an appointment.

 Refugees, immigrants, and non-native speakers with limited English proficiency are eligible for our beginning to intermediate ESL classes.
 Classes are scheduled throughout the day at various locations.
 Call 217/351-2580 for more information.

 Parkland College ensures equal educational opportunities are offered to all students regardless of race, color, national origin, gender, gender expression, disability, sexual orientation, veteran/Vietnam veteran era, age, or religion, and is Section 504/ADA compliant.
 For additional information or accommodations call 217/351-2551.
 In Fiscal Year 2016 (FY ’16), approximately 41% ($177,992) of the total cost of the Parkland College Adult Education and Family Literacy Program is provided through federal funds under Title II of the Workforce Investment Act.